 no property whatsoever having been supported at the sole Expence (sic) of Felix Orlandini, the Subscriber hereto.

 Taken at face value, this document seems to confirm that Jacoba’s parents were Gerrit van den Burgh and Anna Elisabeth “van den Burgh” (who is almost certainly the Anna Elisabeth van de Caap, who was a witness at Johan Carel’s baptism in 1801).
-This ties in with the striking out of the beginnings of a surname, that van in the 1798 marriage record so that no surname was provided for Adriana Jacoba, and only a place of origin, namely, van de Caap.
-I am not certain whether, or at what point, Gerrit and Anna were ever married.
+This ties in with the striking out of the beginnings of a surname, that van in the 1798 marriage record so that no surname was provided for Adriana Jacoba, but merely a place of origin, namely, van de Caap.
+I am not certain whether, or at what point, Gerrit and Anna were married.
 The document notes that Jacoba was the only child born to Anna Elisabeth.
 This is helpful in that a person of interest, the 72 year old Gerrit van den Berg, who died “beyond the Boundaries” aged 72 in 1839, husband of Maria van Biljoen (sic), was too young to have been Jacoba’s father, though it is not sufficient to exclude his having perhaps been Jacoba’s legitimate half-brother.
 This Gerrit would have been born in 1766 or 1767, if the age given for him on 26 July 1839 is correct.
 He would have been eleven years older than Jacoba.

 Death of the Widow Wiehahn, female progenitor of the Wiehahns (c.1778–1835)